 Known Unknowns or: How we learned to stop worrying about uncertainty and love intellectual humility

-Peter L. Samuelson, Fuller School of Psychology, email@example.com
+Peter L. Samuelson, Fuller School of Psychology, (moved to the Thrive Foundation) firstname.lastname@example.org

 Ian M. Church, St. Louis University, email@example.com